lvsea00/Herbivores_SQ_metabolism/README.md

 - [classify](https://github.com/lvsea00/Herbivores_SQ_metabolism/tree/main/data/classify) - directory with GTDBtk results

 ## 📝 Results
 A total of 2175 dereplicated MAGs from 4941 downloaded were analyzed, resulting in the identification of 401 putative SQ-associated loci.
-Following gene co-localization and loci classification, 5 of 6 known pathways were detected (sulfo-EMP, sulfo-TAL, sulfo-TK,  sulfo-ASMO, sulfo-ED), with sulfo-EMP, sulfo-TAL, sulfo-TK in high-quality loci.The performed phylogenetic reconstruction suggests that *Bacillota*, particularly *Lachnospirales* (enriched in sulfo-TAL) and *Oscillospirales* (enriched in sulfo-TK), are the dominant SQ-degrading bacteria.
+Following gene co-localization and loci classification, 5 of 6 known pathways were detected (sulfo-EMP, sulfo-TAL, sulfo-TK,  sulfo-ASMO, sulfo-ED), with sulfo-EMP, sulfo-TAL, sulfo-TK being the most complete loci.
+The performed phylogenetic reconstruction suggests that *Bacillota*, particularly *Lachnospirales* (enriched in sulfo-TAL) and *Oscillospirales* (enriched in sulfo-TK), are the dominant SQ-degrading bacteria.

 <img width="1149" height="924" alt="image" src="https://github.com/user-attachments/assets/f49035b7-4d15-4850-8f48-cd75847ef980" />